 The Pinephone Pro changes that equation completely, by upgrading the phone from 10 years old hardware to 5 years old one.
 Agree, it’s still not going to challenge any kind of flagship device of 2021, but 5 years old hardware is at least going to be decently fast for most typical tasks.
 Browsing and playback of media should be much more comfortable as long as the hardware is properly supported.

 So, what we get under the hood?
-More RAM (4GB), a much faster CPU, a beefier GPU, much faster eMMC, a decent camera, and numerous improvements across the board: you can see the full specs below.
+More RAM (4GB), a much faster CPU, a beefier GPU, much faster eMMC, and numerous improvements across the board: you can see the full specs below.

 So, when can you actually get it?
 If you are a developer, you have a good chance of going through the pre-order application and receive it before the end of the year.
 For end users, it’s very likely that you will have to wait for 2022 before the first models for non-developers ship.